 |4 Hours||Zoom||£400 +VAT||£500 +VAT||Book now »|

 Timely, accurate and informative risk reporting forms the backbone of any risk management framework.
 This 6-hour online course will explore a range of risk reporting techniques, covering issues like the design of risk monitoring reports to the use of IT systems for reporting, including the exploitation of big data solutions.

 During the course, you will have the opportunity to reflect on the performance of your current risk reporting approach (if you have one) and learn from the experiences of others.
 There are no right answers, but continuous improvement is key.
 Risk reporting is meaningless if it does not add value to an organisation, helping management to make better risk management decisions and learn from previous mistakes.

 - The strengths and limitations of common risk reporting tools such as risk registers, risk matrices and risk indicators.

-- Managing your risk reports effectively, including: producing reports for different audiences; potential problems with collecting data; designing a report effectively; and using risk reporting systems.
+- Managing your risk reports effectively, including producing reports for different audiences; potential problems with collecting data; designing a report effectively; and using risk reporting systems.

 - How to use risk reporting to support effective risk governance.

-- State of the art developments in risk reporting, such as data mining and data visualisation.
+- State-of-the-art developments in risk reporting, such as data mining and data visualisation.

-This four hour course will explain the concept of risk culture, and how to assess and control it effectively to strengthen your risk management framework.
+This six hour course will explain the concept of risk culture, and how to assess and control it effectively to strengthen your risk management framework.
 Delivered through on-line plenary sessions, interactive workshops and case studies, you will have plenty of opportunities to discuss the practicalities of managing your organisation’s risk culture.